-Metal Marines is a unique RTS (Real Time Strategy) war game that is a fun and challenging game once you get used to the frantic pace of gameplay.
-This Windows game has a lot going for it -- nice looking anime, good graphics and voices, a unique interface, and a good challenge at the higher levels. |
+Metal Marines is a unique RTS (Real Time Strategy) wargame that's fun and challenging once you get used to the frantic pace.
+It has a lot going for it – nice-looking anime, good graphics and voice-acting, a unique interface, and a hearty challenge in the later missions.

-The downsides have already been mentioned – the game is a little hard and confusing to get into at first, you often can't do or see what you want to, due to lag or the 'one attack at a time' limitation, the plot is not advanced at all as the game goes on, and having a 'fixed screen' that the game windows was on would have been nice.
-However, these are minor issues -- stick with it and you will find a fun, challenging, and unique strategy/war game, simple in scope but sure to wow you when you see the unique interface and hear the opening story.
-Two thumbs up!
+The downsides have already been mentioned – the game is a little hard and confusing to get into at first, you often can't do or see what you want to, due to lag or the 'one attack at a time' limitation, the plot is not advanced at all as the game goes on, and having a background for the game windows would have been nice.
+However, these are minor issues – stick with it and you will find a fun, challenging, and unique strategy/war game, modest in scope but sure to wow you when you see the unique interface and get introduced to the backstory.
+Two thumbs up!Reviewed by: Soulblazer